mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 ### Notes to allocate to a stage

 #### Rational and approach of data analysis -

 Video data analysis involved description and transcription of video data and thematic analysis of the contents.

+Direct input was through requests and informal feedback and structured end-of-course interviews.
+Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

 <!-- The gathering of data and revision of teaching materials took place over several years.
 As such, there was time for extensive reflection and reconsideration of factors involved in the learning design in dialogue with existing literature on game making and game making communities. -->